tonyx/Sharpino/Sharpino.Lib/README.md

 ## Features
 - Supports in memory and Postgres event store.
 Supports EventStoreDB (only for the LightCommandHandler).
 - Support publishing events to Apache Kafka Event Broker.
-- Example application with tests including Kafka subscriber.
+- Example application with tests including Kafka subscriber. (unstable at the moment)
 - Contexts represent sets of collections of entities (e.g. a collection of todos, a collection of tags, a collection of categories, etc.) associated with events.
 - Aggregates are the same as contexts with many instances identified by Id (Guid).
 - A specific technique helps refactoring (migration) between different versions of the application.

 ## Absent features (for now)
 - Sensible data (GDPR)
-- ...
+- Stable and working integration with an Event Broker (Apache Kafka)

 ## Projects[BookingSystem.fs](Sharpino.Sample.4%2Fsrc%2FServer%2FBookingSystem.fs)